gracefulife/clova-developer-guide/en/DevConsole/Guides/CEK/Deploy_Extension.md

   * Checks whether deployment information, such as the description, category, or search keyword of the extension, is correctly entered for the extension.
   * Checks whether the extension operates according to the entered policies, such as the privacy policy.

-You can click on the **{{ book.DevConsole.cek_cancel_review }}** menu anytime during the review process to cancel the review request.
+You can press the **{{ book.DevConsole.cek_cancel_review }}** menu anytime during the review process to cancel the review request.
 If you cancel the review request, the extension will go back to the previous status.

 ![](/DevConsole/Resources/Images/DevConsole-Cancel_Submission.png)